robertvunabandi/guide-on-mitopenid/README.md

 # HOW TO SET UP AND USE `MIT OpenID Connect Pilot`

-This guide will walk you through setting up [MIT OpenID Connect Pilot](https://oidc.mit.edu/) (**MOIDC**) for your app, which is a mean of providing authentication through kerberos for MIT students and affiliates.
+This guide will walk you through setting up [MIT OpenID Connect Pilot](https://oidc.mit.edu/) (**MOIDC**) for your app, which is a mean of providing authentication through kerberos for MIT students and affiliates, using [PassportJS](http://www.passportjs.org/) and the `npm` package [passport-mitopenid](https://www.npmjs.com/package/passport-mitopenid).

 The code provided in this guide is a skeleton code for an app (similar to [Catbook](https://github.com/mit6148-workshops/catbook)) with server-side material located in `./src` and client-side material located in `./public`.